 Wastewater treatment capacity

-To ensure effective treatment of the wastewater, the Civic Hospital of Partinico looked to Xylem to supply pumps and mixers via the contractor B.O.D srl.
+To ensure effective wastewater treatment, the Civic Hospital of Partinico looked to Xylem to supply pumps and mixers via the contractor B.O.D srl.

 Xylem is honored to have supported the proper treatment of the hospital’s wastewater, helping protect the public and environmental health of the city.
-And we’re honored to serve healthcare workers on the frontlines of this crisis who are doing so much to protect their community.
+And we’re honored to serve healthcare workers on the frontlines who are doing so much to protect their community during this crisis.

 About the technology

 The wastewater treatment plant was built inside a fiberglass tank and consists of three treatment stages.
 The first stage lifts the wastewater through two Flygt N 3069 pumps and sends it to the next stage, where the wastewater is treated with chlorine, a disinfectant with high bactericidal capacity.
-The third stage, in which two Flygt SR4610 compact mixers and two Flygt N 3069 pumps operate, eliminates the residual chlorine through a chemical process and discharges the wastewater into the city’s sewage system.
+The third stage, in which two Flygt 4610 compact mixers and two Flygt N 3069 pumps operate, eliminates the residual chlorine through a chemical process and discharges the wastewater into the city’s sewage system.
+The Flygt mixers are used to distribute the dechlorinating compound, sodium metabisulfite, evenly in the water for efficient elimination of residual chlorine.
 Flygt N 3069 pumps include Adaptive N® technology, which prevents clogging and enables a sustainable low use of energy.